Lallemantia iberica

-Lallemantia iberica has many potentially interesting uses.
+Lallemantia iberica has a broad range of potential pharmaceutical and dietary uses.
 Traditionally, it is used as a medical plant for the treatment of common cold, coughing, stomach and abdominal pain.
-The interesting fatty acid pattern of its oil with many mono-acids and high amounts of omega-3-fatty acids, makes it nutritionally interesting.
-It could be used as preventative measures against cancer and slowing of the aging process and its analgesic, antibacterial and antioxidant effects are of high interest and are currently researched.
+The fatty acid pattern of its oil, with many mono-acids and high amounts of omega-3-fatty acids, makes it nutritionally robust.
+Use as a preventative against cancer, an inhibitor of the aging process, as well as its analgesic, antibacterial and antioxidant effects are of high interest and are currently researched.

 The plant oil of Lallemantia iberica has a high content of alpha-linoleic acid.
 This shows great potential in the chemical industry as an epoxidized oil, which can in turn be used for plasticizers and stabilizers in rubber and also in the production of paints, varnishes and linoleum due to its fast drying ability.
 The seed mucilage of Lallemantia iberica is further investigated as a smart edible film.